C r e a t i v e W r i t i n g

-Pasted below is a synopsis of the manuscript I'm pitching to agents.
-What do you think?
-Does it hold too much information?
-It is too wide-ranging?
-The proposed title is, "Learning the Layers of Grief."
+Pasted below is an essay from the manuscript I'm pitching to agents.
+The title of this essay: "Learning the Layers of Grief."

-When I first arrived in the United States, I decided it was time for a makeover.
-I’d lee behind grief and conflict and show the world a cheerful face.
+When I first arrived in the United States, I decided on a makeover.
+I’d leave behind grief and conflict and show the world a cheerful face.
 Before heading for California to marry the man I met two years earlier, I visited my brother in upstate New York and a friend and her parents in Detroit, trying out my new persona.
 It worked.

 Darold and I married the year hippies flocked to San Franciso, where they turned flower children, staged love-ins, and burned brassieres.
 In adjoining Oakland, the Black Panthers tested their mettle.
 Students jumped on buses for Freedom Rides into the South, some paying with their lives for signing up African Americans to vote.
 For the past ten years, beginning with Brown vs. Board of Education, the Warren Supreme Court had handed down a series of remarkable decisions enshrining civil rights even as Black writers decried the hatred and unfairness that burdened people of color.
 Bewildered parishioners sought social change in church-sponsored encounter groups.